Newsflash! Read the latest gossip here

 New hotels, foodie openings and festivals, plus watch Coventry Moves, the first major moment for UK City of Culture 2021, unfold live!
 Read on for the latest news in food, culture and good times

 After a busy day exploring Stratford kick off your heels – or flip flops, yay! – and sink into one of Arden House’s cosy beds.
 The ten-bedroom hotel is reopening on Thurs 1 July and promises a tranquil space slap-bang in the town centre.
 Rooms cost from £120 per night including a scrummy breakfast and parking, yes, parking!
 (Have you tried to park in Stratford?)
 You can even take your dog along (because we all know Fido needs more time to put his paws up after the year he’s had).
-Arden’s afternoon tea kicks off at 3pm, with gin’ o’clock hot on its heels at 5pm (need we say more?).
-If you get peckish there’s a help-yourself pantry stocked with treats and soft drinks, just like being at home – but better.
-Nearby is Arden House’s big sister, The Arden Hotel which serves up more of those chilled vibes and is perfect for an evening cocktail on the all-weather terrace overlooking the RSC.
+For dining and afternoon tea visit Arden House’s big sister, The Arden Hotel which serves up more of those chilled vibes and is also perfect for an evening cocktail on the all-weather terrace overlooking the RSC.
 Bliss.

 Birmingham’s The Grand Hotel, a landmark, listed building on Colmore Row has opened its doors for the first time in almost 20 years after a £45 million refurbishment.
 Overlooking St Philip’s Cathedral, the luxe hotel originally opened in 1879, and has welcomed illustrious guests from royalty to rock stars.
 Fancy being one of the first to experience The Grand Hotel in all her glory?
 Enter the promo code LAUNCH here to enjoy 10% off best available rates, 2pm late check-out and a £10 drinks credit on direct bookings until June 2021 30.
 It looks stunning!
 Check out the photo gallery here.